Al Gregg: Life and career

 Gregg was the lead guitarist for rock singer Caroline Alexander (Organic/Universal) produced by Ace (Skunk Anansie) and also for Rip It Up (Ankh Music).
 He frequently appeared live, including headlining The Forum (2006) and supporting Girlschool at the London Astoria (2005).
 In 2007 and then 2016, Al re-appeared with the Wall at the 40th anniversary Rebellion Punk festival, at the Opera House, Winter Gardens, Blackpool, and also appeared with the band live on their UK tour, co headlining with Spizz Energi as well as recording new material.
 In February 2022 the four track 'Back to the Wall - Manchuria' EP by The Wall was released by Spectacle Music Ltd featuring two previously unreleased Wall songs written by Ian Lowery and two new songs written by Al Gregg, as a tribute to both Ian Lowery and Andy Griffiths.
 The EP received positive reviews from the likes of Louder than War and Phonotonal.

 Al Gregg's novel The Wrong Outfit, about football and punk rock, published by AuthorHouse UK, was released in the autumn of 2010.

 He co-wrote and composed the original music in the Punk play 'Reality Chokes', and appeared as one of the main characters Dan, both in London and at the Edinburgh Festival in 2009.
-His other writing includes Next (BBC), and two historical plays 'Soldiers of Babylon' and 'Murder, My Lord'.
+His other writing includes two historical plays.
 He has also co-adapted with his brother Rob Gregg, Aristophanes' comedy 'Frogs Reimagined' as a play about music, for productions in Greece, Cyprus and at the Stockton Theatre, New Jersey in the US in 2014.
-Further musical co-adaptations of Shakespeare, Midsummer Night's Scream (performed at the Dante Hall Theatre, Atlantic City, US) in 2013 and Much ado 'bout Nothin in 2014.
-A further play with music about Syd Barrett of Pink Floyd and his alter ego Arnold Layne titled 'Piper' is due for.
+Further musical co-adaptations of Shakespeare, Midsummer Night's Scream (performed at the Dante Hall Theatre, Atlantic City, US) in 2013.
+A further play with music about Syd Barrett of Pink Floyd and his alter ego Arnold Layne titled 'Piper' is due.

 He became the voice for the podcast animation series CodEye, written by Martin Kaluza and Martin Cooper with drawings by Luke Harkus-Jeffries.

+On 12 May 2026, the official Facebook page for The Wall announced that Gregg had died the previous weekend, aged 62.